Working hard in the background...

 While both cards share benefits like no foreign transactions fees, Visa Infinite Exclusive Benefits, and concierge services, certain shared categories hold better value through the Scotiabank Passport Visa Infinite Privilege Card.
 For example, while the two contenders share Dragon Pass airport lounge access, the Scotiabank Passport Visa Infinite Privilege Card offers 10 free visits and the Scotiabank Passport Visa Infinite Card only offers 6.
 Likewise, both cards come with Avis status lifts, but the Scotiabank Passport Visa Infinite Privilege Card rewards cardholders with a higher membership tier.
 In addition to these shared categories, the Scotiabank Passport Visa Infinite Privilege Card goes on to add more valuable benefits like its annual travel credit and its priority travel perks.

-Ultimately then, if you want a no-foreign-transaction-fee travel card that’s more affordable and accessible with more specialized earn categories available, apply for the Scotiabank Passport Visa Infinite Card.
+Ultimately then, if you want a no-foreign-transaction-fee travel card that’s more affordable and accessible with more specialized earn categories available, apply for the Scotiabank Passport Visa Infinite Card (get more information here).
 Otherwise, if you want a more premium version of the Scotiabank Passport Visa Infinite Card, complete with better travel point-potential, more comprehensive and extensive insurance coverage, and more benefits, consider the Scotiabank Passport Visa Infinite Privilege Card instead.

 We referenced the American Express Platinum Card a couple of times in this review, so it's only fair that we bring it out for a proper comparison.